AlexDos-42/Darkly/README.md

 8 Data Validation - flag done - Ressources done

-9 SQL recherche to do - flag to do - Ressources to do
+9 SQL - Image - flag done - Ressources done

 10 SQL member- flag to do - Ressources to do